jdevega/smartcdn/README.md

 - -f, --folder: path to the folder where the the content to publish is placed. [default: ./dist]
 - -r, --readme: Path to the README.md to include [default: ./REAME.md]
 - -i, --package: Path to re package.json to include. [default: ./package.json]
+- -w, --watch: Watch the folder to publish the content when it changes.
 - -h: Print this help.

 Examples: